 But what happens when there’s no one to hold politicians accountable for their actions?
 And how can we ensure that our democracy continues to function correctly?

 That’s where you come in!
-As a Political Media Consultant with us, your job would be to help keep America great by ensuring that people have access to accurate information about politics and policymaking.
+As a Political Media Consultant with us, your job would be to help keep America great by ensuring people have access to accurate information about politics and policymaking.
 What do you think of this opportunity?
 We’re waiting for your application now!